mverboom/build/MULTI.md

 If this is the case, the build directory structure should be changed to reflect this.

+The best solution up till now seems to be the following.

+In order to keep backwards compatability, the more detailed information on which system was used to generate the binaries is a recipe level selection.

+Default behaviour is:
+ $DESTDIR/arch/<recipename>

+A configuration option can be introduced to the [INFO] section of a recipe that can modify this behaviour.
+For example:

+ dest=dist

+This would add the OS distribution name to the name of the recipe, so:

+ $DESTDIR/arch/<recipename>-redhat

+Useful options here would be:

+* dist: append distribution name (-redhat)
+* dist-major: append distribution name and major version numbers (-redhat-6)
+* dist-minor: append distribution name and major and minor versio numbers (-redhat-6-5)

 #### Progress

 * [ ] Determine if this is an issue